- Reichsburg Castle, Cochem

 Day 4 Zell to Bernkastel-Kues

 You'll have some time this morning to explore the picturesque wine town of Zell, famous for its Schwarze Katz vineyard.
 Vines flourish at this idyllic location on the banks of the Moselle.
-At 10.15am you'll leave for the picture-perfect town of Bernkastel-Kues.
+At 10.15am you'll leave for the picture-perfect town of Bernkastel-Kues with its charming rows of gabled houses.
 Arguably one of the prettiest small towns in Germany, Bernkastel-Kues features colourful Renaissance houses which line the sloping market square with its 17th-century fountain.
 There will be free time to go ashore and explore the town at leisure.